-- Covered services that have not been rendered. - Services not in compliance with the crisis service definition within the Behavioral Health Policy and Billing Manual or licensure standards. - Services provided to children, spouse, parents, or siblings of the eligible beneficiary under treatment or others in the eligible beneficiary's life to address problems not directly related to the eligible beneficiary's issues and not listed on the eligible beneficiary's crisis participant-directed care coordination plan. - Services provided that are not within the provider's scope of practice. - Any art, movement, dance, or drama therapies. - Anything not included in the approved crisis service description. - Services that do not follow the requirements outlined in the provider contract, service manual, or licensure standards. - Any intervention or contact not documented or consistent with the goals, objectives, and approved services of the provider contract, service manual, or licensure standards will not be reimbursed.
+- Crisis Services may be covered by the transportation service through the State Plan.
+Services provided in the car are considered Transportation and time may not be billed for Crisis. - Covered services that have not been rendered. - Services not in compliance with the crisis service definition within the Behavioral Health Policy and Billing Manual or licensure standards. - Services provided to children, spouse, parents, or siblings of the eligible beneficiary under treatment or others in the eligible beneficiary's life to address problems not directly related to the eligible beneficiary's issues and not listed on the eligible beneficiary's Crisis participant-directed care coordination plan. - Services provided that are not within the provider's scope of practice. - Any art, movement, dance, or drama therapies. - Anything not included in the approved Crisis service description. - Services that do not follow the requirements outlined in the provider contract, Behavioral Health Policy and Billing Manual, or licensure standards. - Any intervention or contact not documented or consistent with the goals, objectives, and approved services of the provider contract, Behavioral Health Policy and Billing Manual, or licensure standards will not be reimbursed.

-The following billing guidance outlines which codes providers should not be billed concurrently if the individual is currently receiving MCT or MRSS services.
-This is also guidance for agencies who operate a MCT and have an outpatient behavioral health program.
-In those instances, the agencies should support their caseloads during outpatient crisis situations and not bill for outpatient therapy and crisis intervention on the same day.
-However, there may be circumstances in which an individual is referred from an independent provider to crisis services following one of these services provided by an independent practitioner earlier in the day, where it may be clinically appropriate for the independent licensed practitioner to submit a claim for their services prior to the individual receiving mobile crisis or MRSS.
+The following billing guidance outlines which codes may not be billed concurrently if the individual is currently receiving MCT or MRSS services.
+This is also guidance for large agencies who may operate a mobile crisis team, as well as having an outpatient behavioral health program.
+In those instances, the large agencies should be supporting their caseloads during outpatient crisis situations and not billing for outpatient therapy and crisis intervention on the same day (i.e., MCT and MRSS are not after hours support for large agencies with established caseloads).
+However, there may be circumstances in which an individual is referred from an independent provider to the crisis services following one of these services provided by an independent practitioner earlier in the day, where it may be clinically appropriate for the independent licensed practitioner to submit a claim for their services prior to the individual receiving mobile crisis or MRSS.